roboticsoutreach/smallpeice-docs/docs/kit/batteries.md

 -   Never leave batteries unattended when they are in use.
 -   Always place the batteries in the provided bag when not in use.
--   If a battery has any cuts, nicks, exposed copper on wires or is significantly bulging, report it to a facilitator immediately.
+-   If a battery has any cuts, nicks, exposed copper on wires or is notably bulging, report it to a facilitator immediately.

 :::danger
 Disobeying the above warnings greatly increases the risk of damage to your battery, which can have **fatal consequences**.
 If you have any questions or doubts, talk to a member of staff immediately.